epcim/planfile/README.md

-# Git workflow (concept) to fetch and sync habitat plans from community
+# Git workflow concept to fetch and sync habitat plans

 TLDR;
 Individual plans from upstream repositories are fetched directly to root of your git repository.